Rotations, Negative Eigenvalues, and Newton Method in Tensor Network Renormalization Group: Results for the rotating Gilt-TNR

 \section{Results for the rotating Gilt-TNR}

 Here we will finally present what we consider our most exciting numerical results.
 We will consider the rotating Gilt-TNR algorithm.
 We will describe how the critical fixed point is found with the Newton method, in agreement with the general discussion in \cref{sec:intuition}.
 We will study the rate of convergence of the Newton method, and we will use the fixed point to extract CFT quasiprimary dimensions using the Jacobian.
-All the above will be done in \cref{sec:rot-iso} for the isotropic Ising model case, and the discussion here will parallel Sections \ref{sec:Isofp} and \ref{sec:jac-norot} for the non-rotating algorithm.
-We will consider the anisotropic case in \cref{sec:oscillations} where we exhibit period-2 oscillations for the rotating Gilt-TNR algorithm when starting from an anisotropic critical tensor.
+All the above will be done in \cref{sec:rot-iso} for the isotropic Ising model, and the discussion here will parallel Sections \ref{sec:Isofp} and \ref{sec:jac-norot} for the non-rotating algorithm.
+(The 3-state Potts model will be similarly considered in \cref{app:the-3-state-potts-model}.)
+We will consider the anisotropic Ising model in \cref{sec:oscillations} where we exhibit period-2 oscillations for the rotating Gilt-TNR algorithm when starting from an anisotropic critical tensor.